judy12345/Yuwei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I'm a first-year Ph.D. student of  Computer Science and Engineering at Michigan State University (MSU), supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/).
-I completed his B.E. degree in Electrical Engineering at Zhejiang University.
+I completed my B.E. degree in Electrical Engineering at Zhejiang University.

 My interest lies in Graph Representation Learning and now I work on the area of graph neural network including its theory foundations, model robustness and applications.